folutade/KnowThatYouAnointed/content/posts/the-party.md

 * In addition to the "fake tough rappers", Lecrae also calls out "fake deep gurus".

 * In contemporary English, the word “guru” is often used to refer to an insightful and influential teacher who has made a career or commercial enterprise out of giving practical advice about how people should think and act in particular environments or roles.
-These include management gurus, marketing gurus, tech guru, entrepreneurship guru, health gurus, parenting gurus, lifestyle gurus or self-help gurus.
+These include management gurus, marketing gurus, tech gurus, entrepreneurship gurus, health gurus, parenting gurus, lifestyle gurus, or self-help gurus.

-* At the same time, it's important to note that the word guru comes from Hinduism in India where it was originally used to refer to a respected spiritual teacher.
+* At the same time, it's important to note that the word *guru* comes from Hinduism in India, where it was originally used to refer to a respected spiritual teacher.

-* While it is possible that Lecrae is criticizing a wide variety of commercialized gurus, the description of gurus who are “pushin’ voodoo” and “Tellin' folks that my God ain't real” suggests that Lecrae is very specifically talking about “fake deep” spiritual gurus.
+* While it is possible that Lecrae is criticizing a wide variety of commercialized gurus, the description of gurus who are “pushin’ voodoo” and “tellin' folks that my God ain't real” suggests that Lecrae is very specifically talking about “fake deep” spiritual gurus.

 {{< /details >}}